Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/Private Helm Registry/private-helm-registry-setup.md

 2. In the Role tab search for and select the ArcPull role.
 Then select Members
 3. In the Members tab, search for and select the App Registration.
 Then select Review and assign
 4. After reviewing the assignment, select Review and assign again

+Before moving on we need to note down the ACR Login Server and the ACR Name which will be needed when configuring the sealed secret later on.

 ## Configuring a Sealed Secret for integration with Argo CD